+I can perform a range of jumps accurately.
 I can accurately perform a forward roll from standing and a tucked backward roll.
 I can perform a squat on vault accurately.
 I can perform a lunge into handstand and a cartwheel accurately.

-I can link movements together by performing a chassis step, straight jump half-turn and cat leap.

-I can create and perform a gymnastics sequence with a partner.
+I can link movements together by performing a chassis step, straight jump half-turn and cat I can create and perform a gymnastics sequence with a partner.